mmurphy/golang-intro/chapter-two.md

 The defer keyword is a useful piece of utility provided by the golang language.
-It allows you to defer a function call until the current function has completed this can be extremely useful for doing things like closing files, closing sockets etc. Instead of closing files etc on err and on success instead you can defer its close function and be sure your function will clean up after itself.
+It allows you to defer a function call until the current function has completed this can be extremely useful for doing things like closing files, closing sockets etc. Instead of closing files etc on err and on success instead you can defer its close function and be sure your function will clean up after itself. (we will be using this later)

 ```go
 package main